-Constipation is when your child has hard and/or infrequent poo (bowel motions, stool).
-Constipation often starts after one hard poo has caused pain, and so your child tries to avoid pain the next time by holding on and not going to the toilet, resulting in a vicious cycle.
+Constipation (mate tūtae kore) is when your child has hard and/or infrequent bowel motions (poos, stool).
+Constipation often starts after one hard poo has caused pain, and so your child tries to avoid pain the next time by holding on and not going to the toilet.

-- It is most common in 2 to 4-year-olds when they are potty training.
+It is most common in 2 to 4-year-olds who are potty training.

-- If left untreated, constipation may cause your child to ignore the urge to poo (known as 'stool withholding') due to pain and/or distress associated with this.
+If left untreated, constipation may cause your child to ignore the urge to poo due to pain and/or distress associated with this.

-- If your child is on laxatives or stool softeners and not getting better, seek further help.
+If your child has been given laxatives or stool softeners and is still not getting better, see your doctor.

 Common symptoms of constipation in children